nweiyue/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …
 * You will then be prompted for a confirmation input **`(yes/no)`**.
    * If yes: deletes the specified student from the student list.
-   * If no: student will not be removed from the student list.
+   * If no: the specified student remains in the student list.

 </div>